JuliaPy/PyCall.jl/README.md

 ### GUI Event Loops

-For Python packages that have a graphical user interface (GUI), notably plotting packages like pylab (or MayaVi or Chaco), it is convenient to start the GUI event loop (which processes things like mouse clicks) as an asynchronous task within Julia, so that the GUI is responsive without blocking Julia's input prompt.
+For Python packages that have a graphical user interface (GUI), notably plotting packages like matplotlib (or MayaVi or Chaco), it is convenient to start the GUI event loop (which processes things like mouse clicks) as an asynchronous task within Julia, so that the GUI is responsive without blocking Julia's input prompt.
 PyCall includes